The Attorney-General, the ASIS officer and his lawyer: the shameful Timor prosecutionJul 6, 2018

 The relevant provision states that a person commits an offence if he or she communicates any information…that relates to the performance by ASIS of its functions, and the information…has come into the possession of the person by reason of his or her being a…staff member of ASIS…or having been an employee of an agent who has entered into a contract…with ASIS.

 This looks bad for Witness K and Bernard Collaery except for one thing.
-In the past twenty five years, the High Court has firmed up its opinion that the Australian Constitution contains an implied freedom of public and political communication.
+In the past 25 years, the High Court has firmed up its opinion that the Australian Constitution contains an implied freedom of public and political communication.
 It is quite possible that the Court may find that the terms of s.39 of the Intelligence Service Act are cast in such broad terms as to infringe upon that freedom.